search icon

 A good product does not necessitate the user remembering anything.
 As a result, when the user is ready to use the product, they should be able to navigate its design and flow without difficulty.
 A design must consider human psychology and demands so that a person does not have to exert additional effort trying to recall the design’s specifics.

-4. Tolerance for Errors
+4. Tolerance for errors

 This can be accomplished by looking at how well a product handles human errors.
 The goal of a usable product is to fix flaws as soon as possible.
 Errors that require immediate action should be handled smoothly by providing informative and pleasant error messages.
 It is, therefore, important to consider this aspect during the design process.